ruiyan1995/Group-Activity-Recognition/README.md

 > [2] Recurrent Modeling of Interaction Context for Collective Activity Recognition

+## Contact Information
 Feel free to create a pull request if you find any bugs.
-My email is ruiyan at njust dot edu dot cn
+Or contact me by Email = ["ruiyan", at, "njust", dot, "edu", dot, "cn"]